Conserving land for individual and community health

 A Proposed Solution:

-By working to incorporate strategic conservation into non-traditional approaches like affordable housing and urban planning, we can work across sectors to bring together dynamic leaders to build healthier and more resilient communities for all of North Carolina's people.
+By working to incorporate strategic conservation into non-traditional approaches like city planners, community development, education, and local agriculture, we can work across sectors to bring together dynamic leaders to build healthier and more resilient communities for all of North Carolina's people.

 Are you ready to join us?